Saturday, June 7, 2025

 lovely architecture and interior design, just lacking in the final mile:

-tobacco smoke in-your-face-in your-nose indoors outdoors and lingering on the non-smoking floor and in the non-smoking room - the washers all stacked on a wall way opposite the dryers all stacked on the other wall (you will understand this gripe only if you do laundry yourself) - no hooks or racks for towels in the rooms - quite clearly uncleaned bits of room, like oil marks on the table - charging port heats up so much you can cook an egg on it - minimal signages to gym laundromat and deck.
+tobacco smoke in-your-face-n-your-nose indoors outdoors and lingering on the non-smoking floor and in the non-smoking room - the washers all stacked on a wall way opposite the dryers all stacked on the other wall (you will understand this gripe only if you do laundry yourself) - no hooks or racks for towels in the rooms - quite clearly uncleaned bits of room, like oil marks on the table - charging port heats up so much you can cook an egg on it - minimal signages to gym laundromat and deck.

 that the artwork is askew appears to be emblematic.